-Swift's finest statement of his position on English is made in a letter to Robert Harley, Earl of Oxford and leader of the ruling Tory Party, published in 1712 under the title A Proposal for Correcting, Improving and Ascertaining the English Tongue.
-Swift proposed the only sure remedy against "Manglings and Abbreviations" and against the innovations of "illiterate Court Fops, half-witted Poets, and University Boys" - an English Academy.
-His ideas were never adopted.
+Swift's ideas were never adopted.
 The notion of a prescriptive society of this kind ran counter to the amateur tradition of English literary scholarship.
 Swift, a well-known Tory, found his Proposal attacked on purely political grounds.
 Finally, his patron's Tory ministry fell in 1714 on the death of Queen Anne.
 But his fears have been echoed, in one form or another, by every successive generation.